ntua-el20014/dev-time-tracker/README.md

 - **Editor & Language Stats:**
   See which editors and programming languages you use most.
 - **Customizable Themes:**
-  Switch between dark and light mode, with more theme options planned.
+  Switch between dark and light mode, pick custom accent color for each one.
 - **Local-First:**
   All data is stored locally—your privacy is respected.